Mastercard's Debt Strategy: A Threat to Visa's Cash Supremacy?

 Visa and Mastercard generate revenue through payment processing fees, often referred to as assessment fees.
 These fees represent a small percentage of each credit card transaction, approximately 0.14% for Visa and 0.1375% for Mastercard.
 Visa levies charges on card issuers either per transaction or based on card volume, whereas Mastercard’s charges are based on the percentage of global dollar volume.

-Now that we understand how both Visa and Mastercard generate revenue, let’s begin our analysis by examining their Free Cash Flow (FCF).
+Now that we understand how both Visa Mastercard generate revenue, let’s begin our analysis by examining their Free Cash Flow (FCF).

 Visa had 1.74x the FCF of Mastercard in 2023